finos/OSLC-handbook/DOCUMENTATION.md

 this file will include explanations, instructions for including licenses, etc.

 # Description
 This handbook provides information on how to comply with some of the more common open source licenses under a specific set of use-cases.
+The goal here is to provide developers and engineers with some "self-serve" information to facilitate the end goal of open source license compliance, as well as identifying some of the more complex open source license compliance aspects for which consultation with open source counsel may be recommended.

 Determining the requirements that need to be met to comply with open source licenses involves:
 1) legal interpretation of the license; and